DEWETRON/pyDmdReader/README.md

 # DEWETRON pyDmdReader

-pyDmdReader is a Python wrapper for the Dewetron DMD Reader API
+pyDmdReader is a Python wrapper for the Dewetron DMD Reader API.
+It allows to conveniently read DMD files that were recorded with the [Dewetron Oxygen](https://www.dewetron.com/products/oxygen-measurement-software/) measurement software.

+This Python API is currently under development and the inferface can change at any time.

 # Installation

 ## Windows

-It should be sufficient to call
+At the moment, the pyDmdReader python package can be installed with

 ```
 python3 -m pip install https://github.com/DEWETRON/pyDmdReader/archive/refs/tags/5.6.0.tar.gz
 ```

+Windows binaries (DMD reader DLLs) are installed automatically.

+Direct integration into the Python Package Index is planned in the future.

 ## Debian Buster